Emily Kadens

 Biography

 Professor Kadens is an award-winning legal historian with a particular focus on the medieval and early modern history of commercial law and practice.
 She has a JD from the University of Chicago and a PhD in medieval history from Princeton.
-An expert on English equity court archives, she is currently using previously unexamined equity court files to write a ground-breaking book on the history of commercial cheating in sixteenth- and early seventeenth-century England.
-She has also written extensively on how custom does—or does not—function as law, the concept of the law merchant, and the early history of English bankruptcy.
-Another current project involves working with a neural net platform developed in Europe to build an AI model that can automatically transcribe 16th- and early 17th-century English secretary hand with a high degree of accuracy.
-The goal is to make transcriptions of equity court material available in a searchable online repository.
+An expert on English equity court archives, she is currently using previously unexamined equity court files to write a book on the history of commercial cheating in sixteenth- and early seventeenth-century England.
+She has also written on custom, the concept of the law merchant, and the early history of English bankruptcy.
+She most recently led a team that spent three years building a machine learning model on the AI platform Transkribus that can transcribe 16th- and early 17th-century English secretary hand with an average accuracy of 97%.
+Information about the model, named “Egerton,” can be found at https://sites.northwestern.edu/egerton/.
+She is currently leading a new project studying how to leverage AI to analyze witness testimony from Early Modern English courts.

 View Full Bio